MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/group-policy/get-started/group-policy-management-console/edit-filter-and-comment-policy-settings-using-gpmc/Editing-Software-Settings-Using-GPMC.md

 #### To set permissions for Group Policy Software Installation

-1. Open the Group Policy object \(GPO\) that you want to edit.
+1. Open the Group Policy object (GPO) that you want to edit.

-2. In the console tree, right\-click the icon or name of the GPO, and then click **Properties**.
+2. In the console tree, right-click the icon or name of the GPO, and then click **Properties**.

 3. Click the **Security** tab, and in the **Group or user names** box, click the security group for which you want to set permissions.